 Supervisor, Conservatory Camera Department

 West grew up in Chicago, where he made a living as a photographer for almost a decade before dedicating himself to film and digital media.
 For the past 15 years, West has been behind the camera on independent features, short films, web series and commercials.
 He graduated in 2005 from AFI with an MFA in Cinematography.
 His most recent project was shooting the feature film EASY LIVING, written and directed by Adam Keleman, which premiered at SXSW in 2017.

 Bui is an AFI Screenwriting alumnus.
 His work has been produced and seen all over the world.
 He manages the AFI grip and electric department and is dedicated to giving AFI Fellows the necessary tools they need to make their films.

 Stafford has been working in the service and repair industry for more than 30 years.

 He started out building and repairing navigation units before moving on to repairing musical equipment.
 He then ran the service department for a home theater speaker company.

 Having a grandfather and father in the motion picture industry for decades, it was a natural fit for him to repair the lighting equipment at AFI.

 Tong is responsible for the overall daily management and operations of AFI post-production facilities and services of the AFI Conservatory.
 He advises Fellows on post-production workflows and procedures.
 A longtime employee, Tong was previously the Senior Technical Manager where he oversaw technical operations.
 He has been certified as an ACSR technician and ACI instructor.
-He holds a BA in Television, Film and Media Studies from California State University, Los Angeles.

 Coordinator, Post Production